actuallyaridan/chirp/README.md

 #### Database

 This project is currently using SQLite.
-Chrips database is not included in GitHub, as it contains sensntive information that will not be shared publicly.
-There are however refereces in the PHP files, so you can create an empty replica if you'd like to.
+Chrips *real* database is not included in GitHub, as it contains sensntive information that will not be shared publicly.
+An empty database is provided in the database folder.
+You can add a invite via the command line with sqlite3 ```INSERT INTO invites (invite) VALUES ('invite code')```.
+You will need to place the chirp.db file one directory up from the ```chirp``` folder.

 ## Forking Chirp